 Offering multiple different views and a simple navigation system, will enhance the understanding of each project for different parties involved and by creating a more articulate experience, it becomes a meaningful tool to compare proposals.

 The option to alternate and test in real-time, and experience from various angles any given proposal will lower the risk of and saves time both in communication between parties and reducing misunderstandings.
-Viewing documents within the same interface in a quick pop-up will smoothen the accessibility to files and will also organize the overall database to find a document much faster.
+Viewing documents within the same interface in a quick pop-up will smoothen the accessibility to files and will also organise the overall database to find a document much faster.

 Accuracy has been a driving factor in our proposed platform which would be both in the scale of the general model and in the imported documents.
 In addition to that, the debates will take place with a much better general understanding of proposals which in result would increase the accuracy within the debates itself.

-The design of the interface has been based on existing navigation systems for it to be much more accessible and easier to read for anyone, also inspired by the game industry to organize vast amount of data in a format which can be used by any audience.
+The design of the interface has been based on existing navigation systems for it to be much more accessible and easier to read for anyone, also inspired by the game industry to organise vast amount of data in a format which can be used by any audience.

 This will be a bridge between the architect and developers in the scale of the proposals and the authorities in the scale of the overall borough and the local community to easily interact and understand, browse and test and decide what is best to be approved.

-London has been striving for an institution to organize its built environment and make it accessible.
+London has been striving for an institution to organise its built environment and make it accessible.
 Our main goal has been increasing speed and accuracy from within the planning process itself.
 We are responding to challenges that London demands.
 This is of high importance since it is the single platform where physical entities are understood and decided to be build and it has to be as close as possible to the reality of our city.

 This is open to be experienced not only on a screen but also on alternative mediums such as Oculus Rift.